 Feeling lost can be described as uncertainty and overwhelming feelings about one’s purpose, role and direction in life.
 It's an existential feeling that can lead to apathy, dread and identity crisis.
 People may feel trapped or stuck and have a hard time making decisions (or making sense of the choices that they have already made).
 It can also seem tricky to get everything “figured out,” and live up to the expectations of who to be and what to do.

 Why do we get lost?

-Different kinds of life events can lead to feeling lost and anxious about life like transitioning from school to a full-time job, going through a breakup, career setbacks or relocation.
-The common link for these events or changes is that they somehow highlight one’s inevitable responsibility to figure out and create the life that one wants.
+Different kinds of life events can lead to feeling lost and anxious about life.
+Like transitioning from school to a full-time job, going through a breakup, career setbacks or relocation.
+The common link for these events or changes in life is that they somehow highlight one’s inevitable responsibility to figure out and create the life that one wants.
 But, even without these major events, we may all get hit by confusion and overwhelm by having the responsibility of creating success and happiness.
 Why?